At Kelley Doctoral Programs, flexibility is at the heart of our curriculum

 We encourage students to be guided by their own needs and interests as they shape their PhD program.
 We offer 10 areas of study from which to choose a major, each with its own specific rules and protocols.

-Generally, though, all Kelley doctoral students do follow the same basic academic path, which is designed to give them the opportunity to gain the knowledge, skills, and attitudes described in the Doctoral Program Learning Goals.
+Generally all Kelley doctoral students follow the same basic academic path, which is designed to give them the opportunity to gain the knowledge, skills, and attitudes.

 On average, students complete their doctorate in five years.
 Completion of the PhD degree requires a minimum of 90 credit hours, including:

 A major field of study consists of a minimum of 18 hours of advanced graduate work.

 Completion of an official minor as required by the minor department (typically 9-12 credit hours).
 Minors can be chosen from a Kelley School of Business department that is not your major or a department outside of Kelley.
 All Kelley majors and minors are listed in Appendix A.

 12 credits of methods and analysis (“M&A”) courses, as approved by the student’s major department and the Chair of Doctoral Programs.